-Ever since the Sichuan earthquake, I have always been fearful and worried that I might someday be struck by disaster.
-Particularly as I’ve seen disasters escalating, and earthquakes becoming more frequent, my fear of impending doom has become even more pronounced.
-As a result, I spend whole days pondering what precautions I should take to protect myself should an earthquake hit.
+After the May 12 Sichuan Earthquake, I became constantly fearful and worried that I might someday be struck by disaster.
+Particularly as I saw disasters becoming larger and larger, and earthquakes more and more frequent, my fear of impending disaster became even more pronounced.
+As a result, I spent entire days pondering what precautions I should take to protect myself should an earthquake hit.

-Thank God for His guidance in opening my mind to allow me to understand that only by doing my duty properly and performing enough good deeds may I gain deliverance from the suffering wrought by disasters and escape with my life.
+Thank God for His guidance in opening my mind to allow me to understand that only by doing my duty properly and performing a sufficiency of good deeds may I gain deliverance from the suffering wrought by disasters and escape with my life.
 This is the one and only way.
-In the future, I wish to pursue the truth rightly, be as faithful as possible in fulfilling my duties, and prepare ample good deeds to satisfy God.
+In the future, I wish to pursue the truth hard, be as faithful as possible in fulfilling my duties, and prepare ample good deeds to satisfy God.